 About the Team Programming Competition

 The Team Programming Competition consists of five to seven challenging problems.
 Each team, consisting of one to three students, will develop programs to correctly solve as many of the problems as they can.
 An additional challenge of this competition is each team only has one computer to work with.
 The available languages are: Java, Visual Basic, Pascal, Python, C, and C++.
 The winners are decided based on which team solved the most problems in the least amount of time.
 The problems are developed each year by members of the Shippensburg University Programming Team.
 See below for a sample problem.

 Parking and Registration

 Math & Computer Science Day will end at noon.
 At this time lunch will be available in Reisner Dining Hall (building 21 on the map).
-Cost is around $7.00 (students need a ticket to get this price; you will receive tickets during the morning registration).
-There are also lunch options on the lower level of the Anthony F. Ceddia Union Building.
+Lunch will be free to all participants and high school teachers (tickets will be given to the high school teachers that can be turned in at the dining hall).